Educational Pest Index

 Prevention

-Seal all exterior gaps larger than 1/4 inch with steel wool and caulk
+Seal exterior gaps larger than 1/4 inch with steel wool and sealant

 Full Rodents Guide